neelriyer/neelriyer.github.io/_posts/2020-08-31-Cyclegan-Simple-English.md

 <img src="https://drive.google.com/uc?id=1qaYsaQrVchH5NjkGKOQ7A6a31nG75Syx" align="center" width="400" />
 </center>

-This is a pretty interesting loss function.
+First we'll try to understand the loss functions at a high level before getting into the maths.

 I've created an infographic to explain how this works.

 <img src="/images/cyclegan_simple/infographic.png" alt="img"/>

-At a high level here's what's happening: We take an image of a horse and convert it into a zebra.
+Here's what's happening: We take an image of a horse and convert it into a zebra.
 Then run the discriminator on this newly created zebra.
 Then we take our newly created zebra and convert it into a horse.

 We compare this newly created horse to our existing horse.
 This is what $\hat{x}$ vs $x$ essentially means.
 Our newly created horse should look almost identical to original horse.